 If you plan on climbing fairly regularly, continuing to expand your climbing skill pallet, or just looking for a little extra support on your body while you’re climbing, trad-style harnesses are an excellent investment.
 There are plenty of “hybrid” models as well that include attributes of both types of harnesses.
 Ask around the gym and see what other people like!

 Let’s touch on the differences between men’s and women’s harnesses, as these differences are more specific to body type than gender.
 There are no significant differences between these categories of harnesses that would restrict a climber from wearing one or the other.
-They simply vary in measurements.
+They vary in measurements.
 Women’s harnesses tend to have smaller waist belts and larger leg loops, whereas men’s harnesses often have longer measurements between the waist loop and leg loops.
 It’s always a good idea to try on both versions of a harness you’re interested in, as you may find the fit or comfort of one is preferable to the other.

 When you put on your harness, you should always start by pulling the waist belt over your hip bones and tightening your waist before your leg loops.
 When worn and correctly adjusted, your harness should always rest above your hip bones or at the smallest point of your waist, depending on your body shape.
-When your harness is positioned and tightened correctly, you should not be able to pull it down past your hips.
+When your harness is positioned and tightened correctly, you should be unable to pull it down past your hips.

 To check your harness is tight enough, hold up two finger widths and place them flat against your stomach in between you and the harness.
 Turn your fingers perpendicular to your stomach, and they should not be able to remain side by side.
 Instead, they should have to twist as if you’re crossing your fingers for luck.

 If you find yourself with any less than 2-3 inches of buckle tail when correctly tightened, your harness is too small.
-Having these inches of tail is critical as your harness will loosen slightly as you move and climb in your harness.
+Having these inches of the tail is critical as your harness will loosen slightly as you move and climb in your harness.
 These extra inches ensure the tail will not slip through the buckle and undo your harness.

 Once you have checked your waistbelt fit and comfort, it’s time to move on to the leg loops!
 Here you focus a little more on comfort when it comes to tightness.
-Ideally, leg loops should be loose enough to slide your fingers in between the loop and leg but tight enough to ensure there is no gap between your leg loop and leg.
+Ideally, leg loops should be loose enough to slide your fingers between the loop and leg but tight enough to ensure no gap between your leg loop and leg.